pstivers3/aws/README.md

-Create security groups and servers in AWS VPC using the command line interface (CLI.)
-This is the old way.
+AWS CLI wrapped in Ruby scripts
-CloudFormation is a much better way.
+CloudFormation is a better way to create infrastructure in AWS